 - request that we change incorrect or incomplete personal information;

-If you believe that the we have not complied with your data protection rights, you can complain to the Information Commissioner, although we would prefer to resolve any concerns you have directly with you and there may be some circumstances in which our grievance procedure offers an opportunity to do that.
+If you’re not satisfied with the outcome of your query, you can contact the Information Commissioner’s Office on 0303 123 1113 or visit ico.org.uk/concerns, although we would prefer to resolve any concerns you have directly with you and there may be some circumstances in which our grievance procedure offers an opportunity to do that.